 Navigate when you’re out of range with the Avenza Maps app.

 4. Avenza Maps

 You’re not always going to have Wi-Fi access when you’re off the grid, which is why an offline map viewer such as Avenza Maps, is a must.

-This app is free for recreational use.
-Some of the maps are free but others will set you back at a small cost.
+This app is available as a free download and although some of the maps are without cost, there is a small fee for others.
 There are topographic, tourist, recreation maps available in the store.
 Once your maps are downloaded, you can use them anytime you like as they don’t require the internet.

 The GPS that’s already on your phone will allow you to locate yourself on any map, and you can record where you are with placemarks.

 Track your progress and see how your mates fared on their ride with the Strava app.